 - Stop Listener: Chances are, you didn't stop the listener before shutting down the database.
 The listener could be unaware of the shutting down, and the service handler is still serviceable!
 This is not what we want, so please stop the listener first.

-- Kill blocking sessions: You should identify the busy sessions first in order to kill them thereafter.
+- Kill blocking sessions: You should identify the blocking sessions first in order to kill them thereafter.
 ALTER SYSTEM KILL SESSION is usually useless in this moment, so please kill them on OS-level.

 - Stop all jobs: The materialized views could be the suspects, some of which were doing a complete refresh from a big master table and no one knows, it can make your system busy to be hang.
-So please try to kill the job processes before next interval.
+So please try to kill the job processes before next refresh interval.

 - Shutdown the instances one by one: Since the data guard connects both ends via network which goes across many external environments, the behaviors of the broker may become unpredictable.
 If the broker failed to shutdown primary or standby database, please log in each instance and use the plain-old SQL command to shutdown.